hyperledger-labs/eThaler/docs/eThalerModelProcess.md

 *Seems like a fairly straightforward description of UTXO a la bit coin with some minor differences- still does not jell with SKU and other features*

 # Property Sets
-*This boils down to whether eThaler is a unique token (like dollar bills) or just a fungible token, many other behaviors are influenced by this If needed we use a number like a SKU (or a serial number), then how do we make change?
+*This boils down to whether eThaler is a unique token (like dollar bills) or just a fungible token, many other behaviors are influenced by this.
+If Unique we need to use a number like a SKU (or a serial number), then how do we make change?
 This relates to the property u referenced above*

 # Token Classification